Make It Stop: MarTech Landscape Hits the 5,000 Mark

 Grab the aspirin, find your magnifying glass and pour yourself a glass of wine.

-The number of marketing technology solutions featured in Scott Brinker’s much-anticipated yearly landscape graphic grew for the fifth straight year, eclipsing the 5,000 mark.
+The number of marketing technology solutions featured in Scott Brinker’s much-anticipated yearly landscape graphic grew for the fifth straight time, eclipsing the 5,000 mark.

 Brinker, editor of chiefmartec.com and chair of the MarTech conference that kicks off today in San Francisco, included 5,381 solutions on the graphic released today, 39 percent more than last year, at 3,874.